tasdikrahman/dotfiles/README.md

 ##Install

-- Clone this repo in you `HOME` directory first and then `cd` inside it.
+- Clone this repo into your `HOME` directory first and then `cd` into it.
-- Install and configure `git`
+- Install and configure `git` if you haven't done already.
 - run `install.sh`

 ##Related articles